SmartlyDressedGames/Unturned-Docs/items/mask-asset.rst

 Mask Assets
 ===========

-Masks can be worn by players and zombies.
+Masks are created from the ItemMaskAsset class.
+They can be worn by players and zombies.

 This inherits the :ref:`GearAsset <doc_item_asset_gear>` class.